AbdulAzizKh4tri/RuKh/README.md

 - **crud_mixed**, reads only (single-record fetch + list fetch) through each framework's DB layer.
 Writes were originally included too, but insert/update throughput turned out to be unreliable enough, even for the same framework run to run, that it wasn't a fair signal, so it was dropped from this workload.
 RuKh uses it's `IDatabase` interface and `QueryResult`, not the unfinished ORM.
 - **churn**, one request per connection (`Connection: close`), no keep-alive; measures pure connection setup/teardown cost rather than steady-state throughput

-**Results below are averaged across the full concurrency sweep, per framework at its max core count.**
+**Results below are averaged across the full concurrency sweep, per framework at 3 cores.**
 *concurrency (wrk -c) values were \[64,128,256,512,1024]*

 #### Plaintext